wxyz-abcd/node-haxball/README.md

     - Parameters:
       - `uint8Array`: Must be an Uint8Array containing the contents of a .hbr file.
 (Currently, only version 3 is supported.)
-      - `callbacks`: An object that has the same callbacks as the renderer template. (maybe except the `onCustomEvent` callback that the replay files do not contain its corresponding event.)
+      - `callbacks`: An object that has the same callbacks as the renderer template. (except callbacks that are related to customEvents, roomConfigs, plugins, renderers, language; due to replay files not containing its corresponding event.)
+(Look at examples/api_structure/replayReader.js for all supported callbacks and example usage.)
       - `options`: An object that may contain the following keys:
         - `requestAnimationFrame`: Override function for `requestAnimationFrame`. (`null` = use library's default `requestAnimationFrame`.)
         - `cancelAnimationFrame`: Override function for `cancelAnimationFrame`. (`null` = use library's default `cancelAnimationFrame`.)